sparkfun/SparkFun_BlueSMiRF-v2/docs/bluesmirf-v2_to_smartphone.md

+!!! note
+    Bluetooth classic (Serial Port Profile or SPP) is primarily supported.
+This Bluetooth protocol is supported on Android phones, most desktops, and laptops.
+The BlueSMiRF v2 also supports the BLE protocol, available on all Apple phones.

-In this example, we will connect a BlueSMiRF v2 to a smartphone.
+In this example, we will connect a BlueSMiRF v2 to a smartphone and send serial data using the Bluetooth classic protocol (also known as Serial Port Profile or SPP).

 The image below shows the Serial Basic (CH340, USB-C) connected to the BlueSMiRF v2 Header using M/F jumper wires.
 Headers were used to easily remove and reconnect the BlueSMiRF v2 with headers.